surfer190/fixes/docs/kubernetes/kubernetes-up-and-running.md

 * `_password.txt`

 Configmaps are `UTF-8` text.
 They are unable to store binary but can store base64.
-THe maximum size of a ConfigMap or Secret is 1MB.
+The maximum size of a ConfigMap or Secret is 1MB.

 ## Managing ConfigMaps and Secrets